dominodatalab/domino-code-assist-docs/docs/app/example/drug-classification.md

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-visualization-inserted.png">

-Use the Low Code Assistant™ to create a crossfilter.
+Use LCA to create a crossfilter.
 We'll create a filter which will allow us to select one or more drug classes.
 Flip the _Multiple_ toggle to ensure that more than one option can be selected.
 Click the <span class="blue-button">INSERT CODE</span> button.

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-create-crossfilter-drug.png">